Ayushman Bharat (PMJAY)

 Method 4 — Through Aarogya Mandir: Visit any Ayushman Bharat Health & Wellness Centre (AB-HWC) in your area.
 They can verify your eligibility and issue the card.

 PMJAY covers 1,929 treatment packages across 27 medical specialties.
-Some of the major treatments covered include:
+Major treatments covered include:

 Cardiac: Bypass surgery (CABG), angioplasty with stent, heart valve replacement, pacemaker implantation.
 These alone can save ₹2-5 lakh per procedure.

 Cancer: Chemotherapy, radiation therapy, surgical removal of tumors (various organs), bone marrow transplant.
-Cancer treatment packages range from ₹15,000 to ₹4 lakh depending on the type.
+Cancer treatment packages range from ₹15,000 to ₹4 lakh.

 Orthopedic: Knee replacement (₹80,000-1.2 lakh package), hip replacement, spine surgery, fracture treatment with implants.